policium/grin-type-r/docs/index_en.md

 Please make sure you have the following items.
 If any of these items are missing, please send us a message using the email icon at the top of the Booth store website.
 - Bag1
     - Board (PCB) ...
-1 piece
+1 pc
     - Top Plate (FR-4) ...
-1 piece
+1 pc
     - Switch Plate (Aluminum or FR-4) ...
-1 piece
+1 pc
     - Bottom Plate (FR-4) ...
-1 piece
+1 pc
 - Bag2
     - Diode (1N4148) ...
 75 pcs
 - Bag3
     - M2 screw (silver) ...
 6 pcs
     - Short spacers (round, both female threads) ...
-3
+3 pcs
 - Bag4
     - M2 screw (black) ...
 16 pcs.
     - Long spacer (round female screw) ...
 8 pcs